SEO Research

 List the equivalent pages on both sites.

-At minimum, compare:
+At a minimum, compare:

-- core offer or product page
+• Core offer or product page

-- pricing or plan page
+• Pricing or plan page

-- trust or About page
+• Trust or About page

-- one high-intent supporting page
+• One high-intent supporting page

-- one educational or blog page if content matters in the category
+• One educational or blog page if content matters in the category

 You need page-role parity before you need visual opinions.